AviatrixSystems/Docs/HowTos/tf_aviatrix_howto.rst

 ::

-  # specify aviatrix as the provider with these parameters:
+  # Specify aviatrix as the provider with these parameters:
   # controller_ip - public IP address of the controller
   # username - login user name, default is admin
   # password - password